 Obesity and leptin

 A study held in 2016[38] reported a positive association between LCPD and obesity.
-It was associated with a more severe clinical presentation and femoral head deformity.
-Lee et al[39] have investigated the levels of leptin in LCPD patients compared to the control subject.
-A significantly higher value concordantly with the severity of the disease was reported.
+Obesity was associated with a more severe clinical presentation and femoral head deformity.
+Lee et al[39] have investigated the levels of leptin in LCPD patients compared to control subjects.
+A significantly higher value concordant with the severity of the disease was reported.

 Familiarity and genetic role

-In the years, several cases of LCPD in the same family have been reported[40,41].
-This suggested evidence of a genetic role in the development of the disease.
-In particular Miyamoto et al[42] were the first to report a case of familiar LCPD associated with a mutation of the Collagen type II gene (COL2A1).
+Over the years, several cases of LCPD in the same family have been reported[40,41].
+This evidence suggested a genetic role in the development of the disease.
+In particular, Miyamoto et al[42] were the first to report a case of familiar LCPD associated with a mutation of the Collagen type II gene (COL2A1).
 Thus, COL2A1 genes were proposed as potential pathogenic trigger of LCPD.
-Several case reports found the same evidence of this association in LCPD patients[43,44].
+Several case reports also found evidence of this association in LCPD patients[43,44].
 Further studies investigated the relationship between this gene mutation and LCPD.
-Su et al[45] recruited forty-two members of a 5-generation family and found in sixteen patients a p.Gly1170Ser mutation of COL2A1 cosegregated with LCPD, precocious hip osteoarthritis or avascular femoral head necrosis not linked with LCPD.
-Li et al[46] in 2014 held a study including a four-generation family reporting the presence of the mutation in six affected family members.
+Su et al[45] recruited 42 members of a five-generation family and found in 16 patients a p.Gly1170Ser mutation of COL2A1 cosegregated with LCPD, precocious hip osteoarthritis or avascular femoral head necrosis not linked with LCPD.
+Li et al[46] in 2014 held a study, including a four-generation family, reporting the presence of the mutation in six affected family members.

 Metcalfe et al[27] investigated the presence of genetic factors using the information derived from the Danish Twin Registry.
-After studying 81 twin pairs (10 monozygotic, 51 dizygotic, and 20 unclassified) concordance with LCPD, they concluded that the absolute risk that a co-twin of an affected individual will develop LCPD is low, even in the case of monozygotic twin pairs.
-While Metcalfe et al[27] did not find an association between LCPD and birth weight, another twin study[28] and a case control study[17] involving an overall of 320 twin patient and 852 patients, respectively, concluded that low birth weight may play a role in developing the disease.
+After studying concordance with LCPD in 81 twin pairs (10 monozygotic, 51 dizygotic and 20 unclassified), they concluded that the absolute risk that a co-twin of an affected individual will develop LCPD is low, even in the case of monozygotic twin pairs.
+While Metcalfe et al[27] did not find an association between LCPD and birth weight, another twin study[28] and a case control study[17] involving an overall of 320 twin patients and 852 patients, respectively, concluded that low birth weight may play a role in developing the disease.

 Coagulation disturbance

-A meta-analysis[47] held in 2012 investigated factor V Leiden, prothrombin II and methylenetetrahydrofolate reductase (MTHFR) polymorphism as possible genetic etiology of LCPD.
-They included 12 case–control studies including 824 children in the Perthes group and 2033 children in the control group.
-Factor V Leiden polymorphism (carrying the minor A allele instead the G allele) was associated with a three times higher incidence of the disease.
-Prothrombin II polymorphism (A allele instead of G allele) reported giving a 1.5-fold increase risk of disease.
+A meta-analysis[47] held in 2012 investigated factor V Leiden, prothrombin II and methylenetetrahydrofolate reductase (MTHFR) polymorphism as sources of possible genetic aetiology of LCPD.
+They comprised 12 case–control studies, including 824 children in the Perthes group and 2033 children in the control group.
+Factor V Leiden polymorphism (carrying the minor A allele instead of the G allele) was associated with a three times higher incidence of the disease.
+Prothrombin II polymorphism (A allele instead of the G allele) reported giving a 1.5-fold increase risk of disease.
 There was no association between MTHFR polymorphism and Perthes disease.
-In 2015 Srzentic et al[48] investigating genes expression and variants by quantitative reverse-transcriptase polymerase chain reaction (qRT-PCR) reported no difference between LCPD patients and controls for Factor V Leiden, Factor II, MTHFR and Plasminogen activator inhibitor-1 (PAI-1).
-Also a prospective study held in 2002 do not suggest that thrombotic diatheses due to deficiency of protein C, protein S, or antithrombin III or due to factor-V Leiden mutation are major causes of Legg-Perthes disease[49].
+In 2015, Srzentic et al[48] investigated gene expression and variants by quantitative reverse-transcriptase polymerase chain reaction and reported no difference between LCPD patients and controls for Factor V Leiden, Factor II, MTHFR and Plasminogen activator inhibitor-1.
+Also, a prospective study held in 2002 did not suggest that thrombotic diatheses due to deficiency of protein C, protein S or antithrombin III or due to factor-V Leiden mutation are major causes of Legg-Perthes disease[49].

 Inflammation markers